iljapanic/mdef/src/reflections/week-02/index.md

 published: true
 ---

 This week can be summarised as an in-depth crash course in synthetic biology with a particular focus on molecular and cellular biology.
-The class consisted of dense theoretical lectures, presentations from practitioners and occasional group discussions followed by a series of lab workshops and experiments.
+The course consisted of dense theoretical lectures, presentations from practitioners and occasional group discussions followed by a series of lab workshops and experiments.
 We concluded the week with a tour of the Barcelona Biomedical Research Park.

 [Jonathan Minchin](https://twitter.com/JonnyMinch), our intellectual guide throughout the week, challenged the class with thought-provoking questions and provided us with a necessary philosophical grounding.
 [Dr. Nuria Conde-Pueyo](https://iaac.net/people/nuria-conde-pueyo/) gave us an elaborate intro into both the world of professional science as well as a more humble DIY science movement and she did so genuinely and authentically.
 Who knew I could get passionate about microorganisms?